Pan-STARRS Pixel Analysis : Source Detection and Characterization: psphot Analysis Process

-Two details in the calculation above should be noted.
-First, for faint sources, noise in the measurement of the 1st radial moment may result in an excessively small aperture for the successive calculations.
-The window used for the calculations is constrained to be at least the size of the aperture based on the PSF stars (Section~\ref{sec:moments}).
-At the other extreme, noise may make the radius grow excessively, resulting in an unrealistically low effective surface brightness.
-The aperture is constrained to be less than a maximum value defined such that the minimum surface brightness is 1/2$times$ the effective surface brightness of a source detected at the $5\sigma$ limit.

-Second, the measurement of the 1st radial moment includes a filter to reduce contamination from outlier pixels.
-Pairs of pixels on opposites sides of the central pixel are considered together.
-The geometric mean of the two fluxes is used to replace the flux values.
-If the object has 180\degree\ symmetry, this operation has no impact.
-However, if one of the two pixels is unusually high, the value will be surpressed by the matched pixel on the other side.
-This trick has the effect of reducing the impact of pixels which include flux from near neighbors.

-\subsection{Convolved Galaxy Model Fits}
+\subsubsection{Convolved Galaxy Model Fits}

-In the galaxy model fittting stage, sources which meet certain criteria are fitted with analytical models for galaxies.
-Three traditional analytical galaxy models are implemented in \code{psphot} and used in the PV3 analysis: \begin{itemize} \item Exponential profile : $f = I_0 e^{-\rho}$ \item DeVaucouleur profile \citep{1948AnAp...11..247D}: $f = I_0 e^{-\rho^{1/4}}$ \item Sersic \citep{1963BAAA....6...41S} : $f = I_0 e^{-\rho^{1/n}}$ \end{itemize} where $\rho$ is a normalized radial term: $\rho = \sqrt{\frac{x^2}{R^2_{xx}} + \frac{y^2}{R^2_{yy}} + x y R_{xy}}$.
+In the galaxy model fitting stage, sources which meet certain criteria are fitted with analytical models for galaxies.
+Three traditional analytical galaxy models are implemented in \ippprog{psphot} and used in the PV3 analysis: \begin{itemize} \item Exponential profile : $f = I_0 e^{-\rho}$ \item DeVaucouleur profile \citep{1948AnAp...11..247D}: $f = I_0 e^{-\rho^{1/4}}$ \item S\'ersic \citep{1963BAAA....6...41S} : $f = I_0 e^{-\rho^{1/n}}$ \end{itemize} where $\rho$ is a normalized radial term: $\rho = \sqrt{\frac{x^2}{R^2_{xx}} + \frac{y^2}{R^2_{yy}} + x y R_{xy}}$.
 The terms ($R_{xx}$, $R_{yy}$ , $R_{xy}$) describe the elliptical contour and the profile scale in all three models and the coordinates $x$ \& $y$ are determined relative to the centroids ($x,y = X_{\rm chip} - x_0, Y_{\rm chip} - y_0$).
-Including the normalization ($I_0$) and a local sky value, the Exponential and DeVaucouleur profiles have 7 free parameters and the Sersic profile has the additional free parameter of the Sersic index $n$.
+Including the normalization ($I_0$) and a local sky value, the Exponential and DeVaucouleur profiles have 7 free parameters and the S\'ersic profile has the additional free parameter of the S\'ersic index $n$.
+In this stage, the galaxy model is convolved with an approximation to our best guess for the PSF model at the location of the galaxy.